|Share / Print / Sitemap|

-Using a collection agency does cut into company margins but receiving some payment is always better than receiving no payment at all.
+Using a collection agency does cut into company margins, but receiving some payment is always better than receiving no payment at all.

-When working with a collection agency, always set a defined time period for the agency to perform.
+When working with a collection agency, always set a specific time period for the agency to perform.
 That way, if one collection agency is unsuccessful, you can hire another one, or take over the collection process in house.

 If you use a collection agency, make sure to shop around and compare both prices and services.
 Some agents use aggressive, even confrontational, tactics to collect debt.
 These techniques reflect on your business.
-Ask for samples of letters collection agencies send out, and ask for a description of the agency's standard operating procedures.
+Ask for samples of letters collection agencies send out and ask for a description of the agency's standard operating procedures.

 Sell your accounts receivables.
 Some companies, called factors, buy up past due collectables for a percentage of the total due.
 Your company receives payment immediately, saves on collection costs and keeps focus on growing the business rather than collecting past due accounts.